-We provide skill building and guidance through our Productivity Programming Tutors.
+We provide skill building and guidance through our Executive Functioning Tutors.
 These are Oberlin students who are hired by SASP staff based on their interest in helping other students with organizational strategies.
 These tutors have demonstrated their ability to navigate their own executive functioning challenges and find strategies that work well for them and others.

 Tutors meet weekly with SASP staff to participate in and receive training on a variety of topics.
-Any Oberlin student who’d like to become a productivity programming tutor should contact Anna Brandt, firstname.lastname@example.org .
+Any Oberlin student who’d like to become an executive functioning tutor should contact Anna Brandt, firstname.lastname@example.org .

 Oberlin students who want to develop their organizational and time management skills, and learn strategies for working remotely, can take advantage of the following offerings:

 Students interested in connecting one-on-one with an EF Tutor can click the following link and pick the day and time that works best for them: https://bit.ly/2GGr2tV

 We are offering the following workshops this semester:

 June 20th at 2 PM EDT (Zoom): "Welcome back, sophomores!
 Strategies for returning to Oberlin", Register here: https://bit.ly/3pNUjXp